rust-lang/book/src/ch04-03-fixing-ownership-errors.md

 }
 ```

-> *Note:* this example uses [iterators] and [closures] to succinctly find a reference the largest string.
+> *Note:* this example uses [iterators] and [closures] to succinctly find a reference to the largest string.
 We will discuss those features in later chapters, and for now we will provide an intuitive sense of how the features work here.

 This program is rejected by the borrow checker because `let largest = ..` removes the @Perm{write} permissions on `dst`.
 However, `dst.push(..)` requires the @Perm{write} permission.
 Again, we should ask: **why is this program unsafe?** Because `dst.push(..)` could deallocate the contents of `dst`, invalidating the reference `largest`.